combostrap/repo-manager/README.md

 pass "$ORGANISATION_PATH_NAME/github/release-token"
 ```

+Note:
-The secrets are not stored as global shell variables.
+* The secrets are not stored as global shell variables.
+* They are retrieved in wrapper script that wraps a command.
-We create wrapper scripts so that the secret is only available while running the script.
+* They are therefore only available while running the wrapper script.

 Example of wrappers: